f3ndot/my-bike-lane/README.md

 These features are listed in no particular order:

+- Ability to sync existing accounts to Twitter, Facebook, Google logins
-- Twitter, Google, Facebook login support
+- Google and Facebook login support
 - User donor badge
 - AJAX-Driven / instant picture upload support
 - Better multiple pictures support